 Shift Management - How are open shifts closed in the RIW System?

-RIW Cardholders are expected to swipe out of every shift worked on a site and should be encouraged to swipe out as part of their daily site exiting process.
+RIW cardholders are expected to swipe out of every shift worked on a site and should be encouraged to swipe out as part of their daily site exiting process.
 Ideally, cardholders should swipe out of a site the same way that were swiped in.

-There may be instances where a cardholder cannot swipe out at a site due a Kiosk not being available or the Access Controller having left the site.
+There may be instances where a cardholder cannot swipe out at a site due to a Kiosk not being available or the Access Controller having left the site.

 This process is to provide guidance on automated system behaviour and how shifts may be closed for cardholders that have a swipe that is open from an outstanding previous shift, where working hour rules have been configured for a site.

 PLEASE NOTE: It is industry best practice that all cardholders swipe out of every shift.
 Network Operators, Employers, Project Admins and Site Admins should encourage all site attendees to swipe in and out of sites to ensure a true record of shift length is recorded.